 Additional subjects such as piping maintenance, piping inspection methods and piping failure case studies will be included in this course.

 By the end of the course, the participant will have the basic knowledge and the tools to design and layout a functional piping system from start to finish.
 Each individual will also gain an insight in the troubleshooting, operation and maintenance of piping systems.

-Design and project engineers and technologists, plant and facility engineers, consultants, mechanical engineers and technologists, maintenance and operation personnel and other technical personnel who need to upgrade/refresh their current knowledge of piping systems for process plants.
+Design and project engineers and technologists, plant and facility engineers, consultants, mechanical engineers, Piping Stress Engineers and technologists, maintenance and operation personnel and other technical personnel who need to upgrade/refresh their current knowledge of piping systems for process plants.